Technopedia

 Gotec

-developed in the Netherlands in the late 1990s and combines elements of hardcore techno and hard trance.
-The sound is characterized by hard kick drums, euphoric melodies and energetic breakdowns.
-Well-known acts in this genre are Headhunterz, Wildstylez and Noisecontrollers.
+developed in the late 1990s in the Netherlands and combines elements of hardcore techno and hard trance.
+The sound is characterized by hard kickdrums, euphoric melodies, and energetic breakdowns.
+Well-known acts in this genre are Headhunterz, Wildstylez, and Noisecontrollers.

-HΓR Berlin
+HÖR Berlin

-π‘ Concept & Style:
+📡 Concept & Style:

 - Daily DJ sets streamed live from a small booth with green tiles in Berlin.